IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Classification:** Must Have

 ---
 ---

-## **US11 - Register payment info in car dealership**
+## **US11 - User payment information registration**

 As a customer I must be able to register a payment method.
 To be able to make transactions in the application and buy the vehicles.

 **Validation:**

-When selecting to pay in a car, I will have the option to choose between multiple payment methods through a simple click.
-This together with stripe will allow users to select their payment methods and do everything within the platform.

-- V111 Be able to select from a variety of payment methods.
+- VA111 - Be able to select from a variety of payment methods (Credit Card, Dealership bank information, etc...)
-  - Py - Payments
-- V112 Submit personal information in order to make the payment.
   - PY - Payments
-- V113 A stripe component will be rendered to make the payment
+- VA112 - Submit personal information in order to make the payment.
   - PY - Payments
+- VA113 - A stripe component will be rendered to make the payment (if stripe is chosen as the payment method).
+  - PY - Payments
-- V114 If successful, modify database.
+- VA114 - If successful, add transaction information (Ej.- payment history) to the database.
 If an error occurs, show it to the user.
   - PY - Payments
   - DB - DataBase

-**Priority**: Medium
+**Priority**: High

-**Estimate**: 1 week
+**Estimate**: 3 week

 **Classification:** Must Have